feranmi99/feranmi99/README.md

 - 👋 Hi, I’m Oluwaferanmi
 - 👀 I’m interested in collaboration and working with group
-- 🌱 I’m currently learning php and angular
+- 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on full-stack developer
 - 📫 How to reach me 08149445103